President Trump reveals winners of his ‘Fake News’ awards

 President Trump revealed the winners of his self-proclaimed ‘Fake News’ awards Wednesday night on Twitter with The New York Times topping the list.

+CNN also came out as a “winner,” with the left-leaning news network making the list four times.

-Before naming the full list of “winners,” the website cited that “studies have shown that over 90% of the media’s coverage of President Trump is negative.”
+The list, published on GOP.com, noted that “studies have shown that over 90% of the media’s coverage of President Trump is negative.”
 It went on to call 2017 “a year of unrelenting bias, unfair news coverage and even downright fake news.”

-Coming in first place was The New York Times’ Paul Krugman for his predictions that the stock markets would never recover from Trump’s election.
+Coming in first place was The New York Times’ Paul Krugman for his prediction that the stock markets would never recover from Trump’s election.

 In a bit of irony, the Dow Jones industrial average closed above 26,000 for the first time on Wednesday.

-The Times was followed by ABC News' Brain Ross for his false report that Trump advised former National Security advisor Michael Flynn to make contact with Russian officials during the 2016 campaign.
+The Times was followed by ABC News’ Brian Ross for his botched report that Trump advised former National Security advisor Michael Flynn to make contact with Russian officials during the 2016 campaign.

+The list pointed to a false CNN report that Trump had early access to “hacked documents” from Wikileaks, a video that suggested Trump overfed fish in a visit with the Japanese prime minister and a report that former FBI Director James Comey would deny saying Trump was told he was not under investigation.

+The Times appeared on the list again for a false report that the Trump administration hid a report on climate change.

+The final “winner” on the list, as Trump described it: “And last, but not least: 'RUSSIA COLLUSION!'
+Russian collusion is perhaps the greatest hoax perpetrated on the American people.
+THERE IS NO COLLUSION!”

-The website carrying the results of the “Fake News Awards” crashed because of the number of visitors.
+The website carrying the results of the “Fake News Awards” crashed because it was flooded with visitors after Trump tweeted out the link.

+Without naming anyone, Trump also tweeted out his praise for the “many great reporters.”

-Trump also tweeted out that “despite some very corrupt and dishonest media coverage, there are many great reporters I respect and lots of GOOD NEWS for the American people to be proud of!”
+He continued, “Despite some very corrupt and dishonest media coverage, there are many great reporters I respect and lots of GOOD NEWS for the American people to be proud of!”

 Below is the full list of winners of the 2017 Fake News Awards.